-Having someone or a team member in your staff complement who has a first aid certification can mean the difference between life and death.
-This is not really a topic anyone wants to talk about, as it can be rather unpleasant, but accidents do happen and better be prepared for that eventuality.
-Sometimes accidents are a lot more serious than others and often they are life-threatening.
+Having a team member in the workplace who has a first aid certification can mean the difference between life and death.
+This is not really a topic anyone wants to talk about, as it can be rather unpleasant, but accidents do happen and it is better to be prepared for any eventuality.
+Sometimes accidents can be really serious or they are life threatening.
 It only takes six minutes for the human brain to die due to lack of oxygen, which means that time is not on your side in an emergency.

-Some major benefits of first aid training are:
+Some major benefits of first aid training in the workplace are:

-- It equips employees with the confidence and ability to provide help during various emergency situations.
-If someone suffers health-related issues like a heart attack or a stroke, your employees know how and skills in first aid become an invaluable asset to support not only to patients but also the professional emergency responders and medical practitioners, as the first aiders often keep the patients alive until they get there.
-The patients chance of survival and improved outcome are often directly linked to, first aid or CPR administered before the paramedics got there.
+- Training equips employees with the confidence and ability to provide help during various emergency situations.
+If someone suffers health-related issues like a heart attack, or a stroke, your employee’s knowledge and skills in first aid treatment becomes an invaluable asset to support not only the patients, but also the professional emergency responders, as the first aiders often keep the patients alive until they get there.
+The patient’s chance of survival and improved outcomes are often directly linked to whether first aid or CPR is administered timeously.

-- First aid helps ensure that the right methods of medical assistance is provided.
-You not only have an employee who is willing to assist, but is able to assist, Trained first aiders are a critical link in the chain of survival, which is a worldwide acknowledged reality and requirement.
+- First aid helps ensure that the right methods of medical assistance are provided.
+You not only have an employee who is willing to assist, but is able to assist.
+Trained first aiders are a critical link in the chain of survival, which is a world-wide acknowledged reality and requirement.

-- When emergencies occur first aiders are able to improve and better recovery rates and chances and in so doing benefit the patient and the company, by decreasing downtime, replacement overheads, insurance and medical aid claims and reputational damage etc.
+- When emergencies occur, first aiders can improve recovery rates and chances and in so doing benefit the patient and the company, by decreasing down time, replacement overheads, insurance and medical aid claims and reputational damage etc.

 Some practical examples of why first aid certification is necessary:

-We are taught to believe that the Heimlich manoeuvre is always necessary during choking, however someone with a valid first aid certification will tell you that if someone is choking you must first assess the situation and ask the patient are you choking and recognize the response and distress signals, then ask them to try cough the obstruction out and only if the patient’s airway to totally blocked do they then require the abdominal thrust or Heimlich manoeuvre.
+We are taught to believe that abdominal thrusts are always necessary during choking, However someone with a valid first aid certification will tell you that if someone is choking you must first assess the situation and ask the patient “are you choking?” and recognize the response and distress signals, then ask them to try cough the obstruction out and only if the patient’s airway to totally blocked and they are not breathing do they then require a mix of back blows followed by abdominal thrusts.

-When someone is having a fit or seizure, we’ve heard that one should place a spoon in the victim’s mouth to prevent them from biting their tongue.
-A person with first aid certification knows to never place or force anything in a victim’s mouth, but rather turn them onto their side so that their airway and tongue do not block their airway.
+When someone is having a fit or seizure, some people say that you should place a spoon in the victim’s mouth to prevent them from biting their tongue.
+A person with first aid certification knows to never place or force anything in a victim’s mouth, but rather turn them onto their side, so that their airway and tongue do not block their airway.

-You may have heard that putting butter or petroleum jelly on the burnt area is good for a burn and a great pain reliever, however, someone with first aid certification will know that the area needs to be flushed with cool water as quickly as possible and for at least 10 minutes and then a burn shield dressing applied, which is found in the Regulation 7 first aid box.
+You may have heard that putting butter or petroleum jelly on the burnt area is good for a burn and a great pain reliever however, someone with first aid certification will know that the area needs to be flushed with cool water as quickly as possible and for at least 20 minutes.
+A burnshield dressing should then be applied, which is found in the Regulation 7 first aid box.
 Appling butter, mayonnaise, toothpaste or petroleum jelly will only cause further injury and hamper recovery.